2004 Arizona Wildcats football team: Before the season

-At the conclusion of the 2003 season, Arizona hired Stoops to take over the team and clean up the mess that was caused by Mackovic’s troubles that had started late in the 2002 season.
+At the conclusion of the 2003 season, Arizona hired Stoops to take over the team and clean up the mess that was caused by Mackovic's troubles that had started late in the 2002 season.
 Stoops, who coached the defense under his brother Bob at Oklahoma, was brought to Arizona in an attempt to bring the Wildcats back to their winning formula that was lost under Mackovic.
-Stoops referred to Arizona as a “filthy football program” due to Mackovic’s issues and said that it was “so dirty that it needed to be cleaned up” in order for the team to win and to return them to prominence as they did in most of the 1980s and 1990s under coaches Larry Smith and Dick Tomey, and that he would make them contenders for the Rose Bowl as coach, which has been a main goal for the Wildcats since they joined the Pac-10 in 1978.
+Stoops referred to Arizona as a "filthy football program" due to Mackovic's issues and said that it was "so dirty that it needed to be cleaned up" for the team to win and to return them to prominence as they did in most of the 1980s and 1990s under coaches Larry Smith and Dick Tomey, and that he would make them contenders for the Rose Bowl as a coach, which has been a main goal for the Wildcats since they joined the Pac-10 in 1978.

 Stoops would bring in a new coaching staff that included his other brother Mark, who would become the defensive coordinator.
-He would spend the offseason by rebuilding the program, recruiting players, and building chemistry to the team as well as restoring honesty to a program that Mackovic couldn’t do.
+He would spend the offseason rebuilding the program, recruiting players, and building chemistry to the team as well as restoring honesty to a program that Mackovic could not do.
 Also, to get prepared for the 2004 season, the Wildcats would introduce blue helmets that would worn during the season and it would be the first time since 1980 that they would not wear their traditional white helmets, with Stoops believing that blue helmets would help the team win as a good luck symbol.

-By the start of the preseason, fans felt that excitement was being brought to the program as a result of Stoops’ rebuilding of the of team, leading to increase of ticket sales that had decreased in ‘03 due to the Mackovic scandals.
-Although Arizona’s schedule was somewhat difficult, but Stoops was confident that the Wildcats would compete.
+By the start of the preseason, fans felt that excitement was being brought to the program as a result of Stoops' rebuilding of the team, leading to an increase in ticket sales that had decreased in 2003 due to the Mackovic scandals.
+Although Arizona's schedule was somewhat difficult, Stoops was confident that the Wildcats would compete.